Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 IoT Integration and Predictive Maintenance

-Field Service integrates with Azure IoT Hub to shift maintenance from reactive (break-fix) to predictive.
-Connected assets send telemetry to Azure IoT Hub.
-Alerts trigger when readings exceed thresholds.
-Field Service receives the alert and automatically creates a work order with the relevant IoT data attached.
+Field Service leverages Azure IoT Hub to shift maintenance from a reactive (break-fix) approach to a predictive one.
+Connected assets transmit telemetry data to Azure IoT Hub.
+Alerts are triggered when readings exceed established thresholds.

 This IoT-to-work-order flow eliminates the lag between a machine flagging a problem and a technician being dispatched — and removes manual alert monitoring from dispatcher workloads.